jterhorst/objc-swift-refactor-example/Slides.md

 2. We're _not changing architecture_ (yet).
 3. Add interfaces and conformance to the legacy class to allow for mocking.
 4. No refactoring beyond this (yet).

 ---

+## Areas to watch for

+1. NSNotificationCenter calls.
+These can fire off events.
+2. Delegation.
+ObjC classes _love_ delegation pattern.
+3. Methods exposed in the interface file.
+4. Initializers and singleton methods.

+---